freenas/freenas-docs/userguide/storage.rst

 causes buttons to appear at the bottom of the screen, providing these
 options:

-**Change Permissions:** edit the dataset's permissions as described in :ref:`Change Permissions`.
+**Change Permissions:** edit the dataset permissions as described in :ref:`Change Permissions`.

 **Create Snapshot:** create a one-time snapshot.
 To schedule the